Xilinx/PYNQ/docs/source/overlay_design_methodology/pynq_microblaze_subsystem.rst

 In the initialization method, an instance of the ``Pmod`` class is created.
-This ``Pmod`` class controls the basic functionalities of the MicroBlaze processor, including reading commands/data, and writting commands/data.
+This ``Pmod`` class controls the basic functionalities of the MicroBlaze processor, including reading commands/data, and writing commands/data.

 Internally, when the ``Pmod`` class is initialized, the ``run()`` call pulls